aptos-labs/developer-docs/docs/move/book/uses.md

 use std::vector::empty as empty_vec;
 ```

 This would let you use the function `std::vector::empty` without full qualification.
-Instead you
+Instead, you
 could use `empty` and `empty_vec` respectively.
 Again, `use std::vector::empty;` is equivalent to
 `use std::vector::empty as empty;`